Xxyumi-hub/iTunesAPIExplorer/README.md

 <img src="https://github.com/Xxyumi-hub/iTunesAPIExplorer/blob/master/gif.gif"/>

-## Tests
-I organized the additional components outside of the main index.js and app.js inside a components folder.
-Inside this components folder is also a folder that holds some tests that you can run by typing:
-<code>npm run test</code> in the terminal

 ## Install
-To install and run the app, you can use:
+To install the dependencies needed for the app, you can use:
 <code>npm install</code> in the terminal

 ## Run